 Drug Prevention, Intervention, and Aftercare

 From NIH's National Institute on Drug Abuse (NIDA), Drugs of Abuse , provides overviews, clinical and street names, facts on effects, usage trends and other information on the most commonly abused drugs.
-Prescription Drug Abuse focuses on the nonmedical use and abuse of prescription drugs.
+Prescription Drug Abuse focuses on the nonmedical use and misuse of prescription drugs.

 SAMHSA's National Helpline 1-800-662-HELP (4357), is a confidential, free, 24-hour-a-day, 365-day-a-year, information service for individuals and family members facing mental health and/or substance use disorders.
 The helpline, available in English and Spanish, provides referrals to local treatment facilities, support groups, and community-based organizations.

-The Drugs, Brains, and Behavior: The Science of Addiction booklet on drug addiction from NIDA describes drugs' effects on the brain and new approaches to preventing and treating addiction.
+The Drugs, Brains, and Behavior: The Science of Addiction booklet on drug addiction from NIDA describes drugs' effects on the brain and new approaches to preventing and treating substance use disorders.

-The Parent Toolkit, from the Partnership for Drug-Free Kids, provides articles, tips, and resources for raising drug-free kids.
+The Partnership for Drug-Free Kids provides articles, tips, and resources for raising drug-free children.